 “With an indefinite contract, you have much more security—I can plan on taking care of my family,” Carlos said.
 Unlike the younger generation of hires, he still has a permanent contract.
 “If my job wants to get rid of me, they need to do it for a just cause, like showing up to work drunk.
 But with these temporary contracts, they can work you to the bone and toss you aside.”

-Without stronger labor rights and greater visibility, Carlos and Alejandra believe the conditions in the cut flower industry are unlikely to improve.
-Meanwhile, the back-breaking work and long hours are having destructive ripple effect throughout the community.
+Without stronger labor rights and greater visibility, Carlos and Alejandra believe the conditions in the cut-flower industry are unlikely to improve.
+Meanwhile, the backbreaking work and long hours are having a destructive ripple effect throughout the community.

 Flower beds in the Elite Flower plantation